tristanlatr/autogit/readme.md

 `-k <Key>`    Path to a valid ssh key.
 Required if git authentication is not already working with default key.
 `-u <Strategy>`   Update the current branch from and to upstream with a defined strategy.
 This feature supports multiple repo values.
   - `merge` -> **Restore original state if conflicts**.
 Save changes as stash (if any), commit, pull and push.
 If pull fails, roll-back changes leaving the repo in the same state as before calling the script.
 Exit with code `2` if merge failed.
   - `merge-or-branch` -> **Create a new remote branch if conflicts**.
-Save changes as stash (if-any), apply them, commit, pull and push, if pull fails, create a new branch and push changes to remote **leaving the repository in a new branch**.
+Save changes as stash (if-any), commit, pull and push, if pull fails, create a new branch and push changes to remote **leaving the repository in a new branch**.
   - `merge-overwrite` -> **Try to overwrite with local changes if conflicts**.
 Save changes as stash (if any), commit, pull and push.
 If pull fails, roll back changes, pull and re-apply saved changes by accepting only local changes (overwrite), commit and push to remote.
 Warning, the overwrite will fail if previous commit is also in conflict with remote (reset merge and exit with code `2`).
   - `merge-or-stash` -> **Keep remote changes if conflicts**.
-Save changes as stash and apply them (if any), commit, pull and push, if pull fails, revert commit and pull (your changes will be saved as git stash).
+Save changes as stash (if-any), commit pull and push, if pull fails, revert commit and pull (your changes will be saved as git stash).
   - `merge-or-fail` -> **Leave the repository as is if conflicts**.
 Save changes as stash (if-any).
 Warning: this step can fail, the script will continue without saving the stash.
 Commit, pull and push.
 If pull fails, reset merge and exit with code `2`.
   - `stash` -> **No conflicts possible, always discard local changes**.
 Always update from remote.
 Stash the changes and pull.
 Do not require a write access to git server.